 Eligible applicants are tenure-track faculty members at U.S. institutions whose primary appointment is in a Bachelor's and Ph.D.-granting department of astronomy, biochemistry, biophysics, chemistry, or physics, but not in a school of medicine or engineering.
 For the 2013 proposal cycle, eligibility is limited to faculty members who started their first tenure-track position anytime in calendar year 2010.

-Cottrell Scholar awards are in the amount of $75,000.
+Cottrell Scholar awards are for three year projects in the amount of $75,000 for the entire project.
 An amount of $5,000 is set aside to cover travel expenses related to attendance at two Annual Cottrell Scholar Conferences.
 Budgets are not required; hence, there is no budget page in the proposal.
 Funds from Cottrell Scholar awards can be used at the discretion of the Scholar for most direct costs, with limitations only on the range of acceptable expenditures.
 There is no provision for indirect costs or overhead, faculty salaries, tuition, or for routine institutional services.
 Funds from an award may be used to support both the educational and research projects of the Cottrell Scholar.

 CSA proposals reflect the philosophy of the university scholar, a scientist who conducts cutting-edge research and fully embraces teaching excellence and student learning.
 To be successful, applicants must demonstrate a strong commitment to undergraduate education and high prospects for becoming a national leader in their field of research.
 Proposals consist of both educational and research plans, and they are only accepted on the provided forms.
 Submissions must conform to guidelines and directions, and need to be endorsed by the institution.
 Potential applicants begin the online submission process by completing the online eligibility quiz.
 If eligible, applicants gain access to a web page containing the Cottrell Scholar Award application packet and instructions for electronic submission.
 The 2013 deadline for proposal submission is August 1, 2013.